rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 - Raise an error if any of our assertions *failed* to hold true.
 - Complete "silently" if all of our assertions hold true (i.e. our test function will simply [return None](https://www.pythonlikeyoumeanit.com/Module2_EssentialsOfPython/Functions.html#The-return-Statement))

+Here, we will be making use of Python's `assert` statements, whose behavior will be easy to deduce from the context of this test alone; we will be formally introduced to them soon.

 ```python
 # Writing a test function for `count_vowels`